-aWeather and climate data for the Forks, Winnipeg, MB (closest location near the NESTP)

-(Government of Canada, 2019).

 RESULTS

-The gene copy values for the DNA and RNA viruses and uidA were transformed into log10 form.
-These values ran a Generalized Linear Model Tukey-Kramer analysis with 95% level of confidence (p level = 0.05).
-The means of each wastewater sample stage for each enteric virus targeted were analyzed.
-The gene copy numbers were expressed in terms of biomass and volume (except for sludge cake; it was expressed in grams).
+The GCN values for the DNA and RNA viruses and uidA were transformed into log10 form.
+These values then ran a general linear model Tukey-Kramer analysis, and the means of each wastewater processing stage for each target were analyzed.
+The GCNs were expressed in terms of volume (mL) or weight (g) of sample and biomass (ng of nucleic acids).
+In some cases, these values were log10-transformed for readability purposes.
 The presence of DNA and RNA viral gene copies and uidA in the Milli-Q water (negative control) samples across all Events 1-4 were negative.
-The red-dotted lines in Figures 2, 3, 4, 5, and 6 indicate the mean of the number of gene copies of each wastewater treatment sample across all events.
+The orange-dotted lines in Figures 2-6 indicate the mean of the number of gene copies of each wastewater treatment sample across all events.